praj-bellakka/tp/docs/DeveloperGuide.md

 ### Summary

-The Summary class provides an overview of user's diet over the past week/month.
+The Summary class provides an overview of the user's diet over the past week/month.

 #### Weekly summary report